JeremyLau01/Write_Like_Me_LSTM/README.md

 I created a recurrent neural network (LSTM) that writes text in the style of Sun Tzu.

-I trained my neural network model on a text file of Sun Tzu's book, The Art of War View The Art of War <a target="_blank" rel="noopener noreferrer" href="https://github.com/JeremyLau01/Write_Like_Sun_Tzu_LSTM/blob/master/artofwar.txt">here</a><br>
+I trained my neural network model on a text file of Sun Tzu's book, The Art of War<br>
+View The Art of War <a target="_blank" rel="noopener noreferrer" href="https://github.com/JeremyLau01/Write_Like_Sun_Tzu_LSTM/blob/master/artofwar.txt">here</a><br>
 Text version of The Art of War from <a target="_blank" rel="noopener noreferrer" href="https://suntzusaid.com/">here</a>